top of page

 Sam Rushby

-Sam has been a volunteer at the shelter for over 2 years, working a Friday evening shift after work.
+Sam has been a volunteer at the shelter for over 2 years, working almost every Friday evening shift after work.
+Originally from Birmingham, she now lives in Shropshire.
 She loves to be hands on with the cats.
-She also runs the Sponsorship programme, which she took over after 6 months of becoming part of the Volunteers team
+However, she also manages the crucial Sponsorship programme, which she took over after 6 months of becoming part of the Volunteers team.

 In her day job, she works full time as a Executive Assistant to a European Vice President and has been in a PA role at senior level for over 25 years.
-She finds spending the time with the cats on a Friday night a great stress reliever after a crazy week in the office
+She finds spending the time with the cats on a Friday night a great stress reliever after a crazy week in the office.

 When not sitting at a desk, or looking after cats, she runs with Telford Harriers taking part in 10k and Half Marathon events.
-If not running she is on 2 wheels and enjoys mountain biking or out walking in the Shropshire countryside with her husband John.
-Originally from Birmingham, she now lives in Shropshire.
+If shes not running, then shes on 2 wheels enjoying mountain biking or out walking in the Shropshire countryside with her husband John.

 bottom of page